odoo/documentation/content/developer/tutorials/pdf_reports.rst

 Note that you will often see other non-QWeb and non-XML files containing "report" in their name also within the report folder.
-These are unrelated to the reports covered in this tutorial and are covered in :ref:`another advanced topic <tutorials/getting_started/K_dashboard>`.
+These are unrelated to the reports covered in this tutorial and are covered in the :doc:`dashboards` tutorial.
 For now you can think of them as customized views that use direct SQL queries (sometimes referred to as SQL Views).

 Don't forget to add whatever files your template and action view will be into to your ``__manifest__.py``.
 In this case, you will want to add the files to the ``data`` list and remember that the files listed in a manifest